Tatsinnit/hackathon-aks-upgrade-doctor/README.md

 # AKS-Upgrade-Doctor
-AKS Upgrade Doctor is a client side, self-help diagnostic tool designed to identify and detect possible issues that would cause upgrade operations to fail on AKS clusters.
+AKS Upgrade Doctor is a client side, self-help diagnostic tool designed to identify and detect possible issues that cause upgrade operations to fail on AKS clusters.
 This project was created as part of Microsoft's annual global hackathon and is currently in a <strong>beta</strong> state.

 # Goals